refresh-bio/KMC/README.md

 Note: KMC is highly optimized and spends only as many bytes for k-mer (rounded up to 8) as necessary, so using large values of MAX_K does not affect the KMC performance for short k-mers.

-Some parts of KMC use C++14 features, so you need a compatible C++ compiler, e.g., gcc 4.9+ or clang 3.4+
+Some parts of KMC use C++17 features, so you need a compatible C++ compiler

 After that, you can run make to compile kmc and kmc_dump applications.